Militant tendency: Subsequent events

 In 1997, Militant Labour changed its name to the Socialist Party of England and Wales, and the Militant newspaper was renamed The Socialist.
 Between 1998 and January 2001 the Scottish section of the Committee for a Workers' International (CWI), Scottish Militant Labour, proposed the formation of the Scottish Socialist Party with a number of other groups, together with a change in the political character of the Scottish section.
 They remain a section of the CWI.

-The minority faction from the 1991 split in Militant are organised around the magazine Socialist Appeal edited by Alan Woods, then Rob Sewell.
-The magazine later became a tabloid monthly, then a fortnightly.
-The group is affiliated to the International Marxist Tendency, which claims sections in more than 40 countries.
+The minority faction from the 1991 split in Militant organised around the magazine Socialist Appeal (now The Communist) edited by Alan Woods, then Rob Sewell.
+The magazine later became a tabloid monthly newspaper, then a fortnightly.
+The group is affiliated to the Revolutionary Communist International, which claims sections in more than 40 countries.

+Analysis

+Historical significance

+Scholarly analysis identifies Militant as "the most successful entrist faction in Labour's history" and describes it as "effectively Britain's fifth most important political party" during the 1980s.
+Academic research emphasises that despite "inauspicious beginnings", Militant achieved unprecedented success in implementing Trotskyist entryism tactics within a major democratic socialist party.

+The movement's growth trajectory demonstrates the potential for organised factions within democratic parties: membership expanded from 100 in 1965 to 1,621 in 1979, reaching approximately 8,100 by 1986.
+Historians note that by the 1970s, "the Militant Tendency's pursuit of entrism began to bear some fruit with the group taking effective control of the Labour Party Young Socialists in 1970 and over constituency politics in Liverpool by the early 1980s".

+Militant's success in Liverpool represents a unique case study in radical municipal politics.
+The council's Urban Regeneration Strategy, which built 5,000 houses and created 1,000 jobs while opposing central government cuts, demonstrated how far-left groups could implement policy at the local level.
+Political scientist Eric Shaw argues that Liverpool showed both the potential and limitations of confrontational municipal socialism in the Thatcher era.